tigellus/Markdown/1. Critical Care for COVID-19/1 Introduction/Introduction.md

 # Diagnosis and Management of Shock

-Septic shock and specific organ dysfunction such as acute kidney injury appear to occur in a significant proportion of patients with COVID-19–related critical illness and are associated with increasing mortality, with management recommendations following available evidence-based guidelines.
+Septic shock and specific organ dysfunction such as acute kidney injury appear to occur in a significant proportion of patients with COVID-19–related critical illness and are associated with increasing mortality.
+Recommendations for managing shock follow the available evidence-based guidelines.

 In the care of COVID-19 patients, it is important to be able to **respond promptly to a patient in shock**.